agrawalsmart7/scodescanner/README.md

 If still you face import error please try to import it with pip and open a issue if possible.

+### Config.json

+1) Please give the Slack token and channel name if you used --slack flag<br>
+2) Please give username, API, Project ID, InstanceURL if you used --jira flag.<br>

 ## Sample Data

 ```